Ipseity01/AQI_Analysis/README.md

 <img width="500" height="400" alt="Monthly Average AQI in India" src="https://github.com/user-attachments/assets/b11d8ad0-4388-44e1-87df-1b76dbe10deb" />

 * **Insight:** Air quality worsens significantly during the **winter months (October to January)** and is at its best during the **monsoon season (July to September)**.
 This pattern is likely due to a combination of meteorological factors like temperature inversion in winter and the cleansing effect of rain during the monsoon.
+In northern cities like Delhi, burning of crop stubble is also one of the major contributors of high AQI during the winter months.

 ### 7. PM2.5 vs. AQI Scatter Plot